Raz1990/Herolo-Cinema/README.md

 ﻿How to use:

 Add a movie:
-1) To add a movie, press the green + button in the middle top of the screen.
+1) To add a movie, press the green + Add Movie button at the top right corner of the screen.
 2) A window will pop up, with default values.
 You may change those values however you please, but you may not leave empty fields, or write letters in number-based fields
 3) When you're done filling up the fields, press the Add button.
 4) The movie has been added to the database, and will appear at the end of the list at the bottom of the page.